-- NOTE When customizing portions of a page layout in this way, make sure you are working within a section where the "Flow" is a header, footer, or decoration.
+- NOTE If you want to use different style classes those provided by the factory templates and mentioned in the example above, you would add them to the markup of the page layout file.
+Also, make sure those classes are added to your stylesheet, and provide properties and values to specify how you want that part of the page layout to look. - ► NOTE When customizing portions of a page layout in this way, make sure you are working within a section where the "Flow" is a header, footer, or decoration.
 Do not make changes in a section where the Flow is body. - NOTE If you want to set a background color or image on a div, you should set the height for the frame in both the Page Layout Editor, as well as the height for the div in your stylesheet.
 Otherwise, the div will "collapse" and you won't get the results you want.